nlp-tlp/15926-4-RDL-CITS3200/README.md

 ## Credits

-This project is being developed by students of the University of Western Australia (UWA) as part of the unit CITS3200 (Professional Computing), as Team 14 of the 2024 Semester 2 cohort.
+This project was developed by students of the University of Western Australia (UWA) as part of the unit CITS3200 (Professional Computing), as Team 14 of the 2024 Semester 2 cohort.

 Our team members include: Cameron O’Neill, Heidi Leow, Paul Maingi, Ryan Dorman, Shuai Shao, and Vinita Rathore.